All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 · Peptide Q&A

-Epithalon's oral bioavailability has not been well studied, but its small size (only four amino acids) means it may survive digestion better than larger peptides.
-However, most providers still recommend subcutaneous injection because it guarantees full absorption and matches the delivery method used in the original research studies.
+Epithalon's oral bioavailability hasn't been well studied, but its small size (only four amino acids) means it may survive digestion better than larger peptides.
+But most providers still recommend subcutaneous injection because it guarantees full absorption and matches the delivery method used in the original research studies.

 This question comes up frequently because Epithalon is one of the few peptides where oral delivery is at least theoretically plausible.
 Here is what we know and what remains uncertain.